jeremycoder/nuxt-iam-docs/src/guide/3-concepts.md

 Every authenticated user can only have one active refresh token at a time.

-#### Preventing abuse
+#### Automatic token rotation

+If your client platform is `browser` or `browser-only`, Nuxt IAM will automatically refresh your tokens if it detects that your access token has expired, and that your refresh token is not expired.
+When using a browser, you really don't have to concern yourself with tokens.

+#### Detecting stolen refresh tokens

-All refresh tokens are tracked, and an authenticated user can only have one active refresh token at a time.
-If anyone tries to get a new set of tokens using an old token, Nuxt IAM will consider that a token stolen and will deactivate all of the user's refresh tokens.
-The user will need to log in once the access token expires.
-This feature protects the user's account in case the refresh token is stolen.
+Nuxt IAM keeps track of expired refresh tokens.
+Let's say you you have a one refresh token in the database.
+If you refresh your tokens, you get a new set of tokens, and the old refresh token will be deactivated.
+If you or someone else steals the old refresh token and attempts to get a new set of tokens using that refresh token, all your refresh tokens will be deactivated, and you will have to login after your access token expires.
+This feature protects your account against stolen tokens.

 ## Sessions